-Thinking about selling your Upstate And Midlands house?
+Thinking about selling your South Carolina house?
 Consider a lease option to get the price you want!
 Learn more in our latest post!

 Lease options can be a better selling strategy than most people realize.
 It will help you get the best price overall while providing you with extra income until the house has officially sold.
-Below we will answer some of the most common questions we see about how to use a lease option to sell your house in Upstate And Midlands.
+Below we will answer some of the most common questions we see about how to use a lease option to sell your house in South Carolina.

 What Is A Lease Option?